OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 Each process step has a number of tasks which must be completed or must be marked as not applicable ("N/A").

-Unless otherwise indicated, the tasks are the responsibility of the Feature Owner or a Delegate of the Feature Owner.
+Unless otherwise indicated, the tasks are the responsibility of the feature owner or a delegate of the feature owner.

 If you need assistance, reach out to the [OpenLiberty/release-architect](https://github.com/orgs/OpenLiberty/teams/release-architect).